inesmcm26/real-time-face-emotion-detector/README.md

 A batch normalization layer was added after all convolutional and dense layers in order to accelerate convergence and reduce overfitting.

 A dropout layer was also added before the last dense layer with proportion of neurons to drop of 0.3.
-This choice has aldo in mind reducing overfit.
+This choice has also in mind reducing overfit.

 ## Data Augmentation